Water intake plays a critical role in almost all the bodily functions of our furry friends.

 Water is a vital component of a puppy’s diet that contributes significantly to their health and well-being.

-By understanding its role and monitoring your puppy’s water intake, you can ensure they stay hydrated and healthy.
+Understanding its role and monitoring your puppy’s intake can ensure they stay hydrated and healthy.

 Always speak to your veterinarian immediately if you have any questions or concerns.